onobrum/codeJorney/README.md

 # Code Journey

-Welcome to my learning projects repository!

-## 📝 About

-This repository organizes some of the projects I developed during my learning process. **The projects here remain true to the originals provided by the platforms and courses I use to enhance my skills**.
-To access projects created by me or with significant modifications from the originals, please visit my other repositories.
+This repository organizes some of the projects I develop during my learning process.
+The projects here remain true to the originals provided by the platforms and courses I use to enhance my skills.
+To explore codes I have created myself or those that have featured significant modifications from the originals, please visit my other repositories.

-You can also check out my [exercises](https://github.com/onogabriela/exercises).
+You can also check out my [exercises](https://github.com/onogabriela/programming-exercises) and my [codewars-solutions](https://github.com/onogabriela/codewars-solutions) to track my progress in studying.

 ## 🛠️ Technologies